AirBee-Bee/photo-carousel/README.md

 # Project Name

+> AirBee&Bee

+> This is a project that I worked on during my time at Hack Reactor.
 > This repository contains the component to be rendered to the AirBee&Bee page that will display photos for each listing, as well as an interactive carousel for toggling through those photos.
+> I hosted the images in S3, and the URL's which reference those images in a MySQL database.
+> The front end is served with an Node.js/Express server.

 ## Related Projects